claireweiz/weather_dashboard/README.md

 The purpose of this project was to familiarize myself with Django, Bulma (a CSS framework) and how to use an API to present live data.
 Compared to Flask and Tkinter, I found Django to be more customizable as well as scalable.

-At the start of the project I found the web framework and the set-up quite challenging.
+At the start of the project, I found the web framework and the set-up quite challenging.
 However, I performed my own research and did lots of problem-solving to complete the project.
 Upon completion, I found I had a lot more confidence to tackle coding exercises that I had not encountered before.